-If you have this disorder, you see yourself as overweight even though you are dangerously thin.
+You see yourself as overweight even though you are very thin.
 The process of eating becomes an obsession.
-You develop unusual eating habits, such as avoiding food and meals, picking out a few foods and eating these in small quantities, or carefully weighing and portioning food.
-You may repeatedly check your body weight and engage in other techniques to control your weight, such as intense and compulsive exercise or purging.
-Purging can be done by vomiting or by abusing laxatives, enemas, and diuretics.
-Girls with anorexia often experience a delayed onset of their first menstrual period.
+You develop unusual eating habits.
+This may be avoiding food and meals, picking out a few foods and eating these in small quantities, or carefully weighing and portioning food.
+You may check your body weight over and over again.
+You may also use other means to control your weight.
+This often involves forced vomiting, or using laxatives, enemas, or diuretics.
+Girls with anorexia often have a delay with their first menstrual period.
 Your height may also be lower than it should.

 Binge Eating Disorder